salmahasmin/salmahasmin/README.md

 <br>

-- 🖥️ A results-oriented software engineer specializing in designing, maintaining, and testing systems.
-Aiming to pursue careers in the IT field to increase knowledge, experience and skill sets.
-Has a passion for art and enjoy digital drawing and graphic designing in free time.
+- 🖥️ A results-driven software engineer specializing in system design, maintenance, and testing.
+Aspires to advance in the IT field to expand knowledge, experience, and skill sets.
+Passionate about art, enjoys digital drawing, and graphic design during free time.

 - 📫 How to reach me: